Monday, April 28, 2025

 Maundy Thursday, 6:00 pm, Communion in the Upper Room

-Good Friday, 10:00 am Worship Service with readings and string quartet playing "Seven Last Words of Christ on the Cross" by Haydn
+Good Friday, 10:00 am Devotional Service with readings and string quartet playing "Seven Last Words of Christ on the Cross" by Haydn

 Easter Sunday, 8:00 am, Cy Hampson Park, "sunrise" service